rainwyr/IST590/Lab10.md

 ## Challenge 3 - Shodan Webcams

 Follow **Assignment** Part 1.
-Find a webcam that is in use and screenshot it.
+Find a webcam that is in use.
+Explain your filter and screenshot the webcam image.

 * Sample: